Do you use the power of a fresh start to evaluate your life and set goals for the new year?

 And your dopamine reward system is also kicking in.
 Your brain starts saying ‘yay, you made it out of bed.
 Let’s see how good putting your shoes on feels!’

 Setting goals for ourselves is important for our wellbeing, but actually reaching those goals is even more important.

-Make 2016 the most amazing year ever and achieve superhero status by setting goals and working towards them.
+Make this year the most amazing year ever and achieve superhero status by setting goals and working towards them.